jlpteaching/ECS154B/lab1/lab1.md

 |0000000| rs2  | rs1  | 110  | rd  | 0110011 | OR |
 |0000000| rs2  | rs1  | 111  | rd  | 0110011 | AND |

-This table is from the RISC-V User-level ISA Spec v2.2 page 104.
+This table is from the RISC-V User-level ISA Specification v2.2, page 104.
-You can find the same information in Chapter 2 of the Spec, Chapter 2 of the RISC-V reader, or in the front of the Computer Organization and Design book.
+You can find the same information in Chapter 2 of the Specification, Chapter 2 of the RISC-V reader, or in the front of the Computer Organization and Design book.

-The ALU control takes four inputs the `add` and `immediate` which comes from the control unit (you will implement this in the next lab so), `funct7`, and `funct3` which come from the instruction.
+The ALU control takes four inputs: `add` and `immediate` which come from the control unit (you will implement this in the next lab), and `funct7` and `funct3` which come from the instruction.
 You can ignore the `add` and `immediate` for now, assume it is always `false`.

 Given these inputs, you must generate the correct output on the operation wire.
 The template code from `src/main/scala/components/alucontrol.scala` is shown below.
-You will fill in where it says "Your code goes here".
+You will fill in where it says *Your code goes here*.

 ```
 /**